vitalikp/firefox1/browser/docs/DirectoryLinksProvider.rst

 An additional key at the top level indicates which action triggered the ping.
 The value associated to the action key is the 0-based index into the tiles array of which tile triggered the action.
-Valid actions: block, click, pin, sponsored, sponsored_link, unpin, view.
+Valid actions: block, click, pin, unpin, view.
 E.g., if the second tile is being clicked, the ping will have ``"click": 1``

 Example
 -------